Saturday, November 4, 2017

 "13 and when the Lord your God gives it into your hand, you shall put all its males to the sword.
 14 You may, however, take as your plunder the women, the children, livestock, and everything else in the town, all its spoil.
 You may enjoy the spoil of your enemies, which the Lord your God has given you.
 15 Thus you shall treat all the towns that are very far from you, which are not towns of these nations here."

-But towns and lands near the Israelite's lands are given harsher treatment in the following versus, where the commandment for genocide is complete.
+But towns and lands near the Israelite's lands are given harsher treatment in the following verses, where the commandment for genocide is complete.

 "16 But as for the towns of these peoples that the Lord your God is giving you as an inheritance, you must not let anything that breathes remain alive.
 17 Indeed, you shall annihilate them—the Hittites and the Amorites, the Canaanites and the Perizzites, the Hivites and the Jebusites—just as the Lord your God has commanded."